itsaur/jaeger-query-healthcheck/README.md

-# jaeger-query-heatchcheck
+# jaeger-query-healthcheck
-Jeager query with healthcheck
+Jaeger Query with healthcheck